Chad of Mercia: Founding of Lastingham

 King Oswiu of Northumbria appointed his nephew, Œthelwald, to administer the coastal area of Deira.
 Chad's brother Cælin was chaplain at Œthelwald's court.
 It was on the initiative of Cælin that Ethelwald donated land for the building of a monastery at Lastingham near Pickering in the North York Moors, close to one of the still-usable Roman roads.
 Caelin introduced Ethelwold to Cedd.
 The monastery became a base for Cedd, who was serving as a missionary bishop in Essex.

 Bede says that Cedd "fasted strictly in order to cleanse it from the filth of wickedness previously committed there".
 On the thirtieth day of his forty-day fast, he was called away on urgent business.
 Cynibil, another of his brothers, took over the fast for the remaining ten days.
 The incident indicates the brothers ties with Northumbria's ruling dynasty.
-Laestingaeu was clearly conceived as a base for the family and destined to be under their control for the foreseeable future – not an unusual arrangement in this period.
+Laestingaeu was conceived as a base for the family and destined to be under their control for the foreseeable future – not an unusual arrangement in this period.
 Cedd was stricken by the plague, and upon his death in 664, Chad succeeded him as abbot.

 Abbot of Lastingham

 Chad's first appearance as an ecclesiastical prelate occurs in 664, shortly after the Synod of Whitby, when many Church leaders had been wiped out by the plague – among them Cedd, who died that year at Lastingham.
 On the death of his elder brother, Chad succeeded to the position of abbot.

 Bede tells us of a man called Owin (Owen), who appeared at the door of Lastingham.
 Owin was a household official of Æthelthryth, an East Anglian princess who had come to marry Ecgfrith, Oswiu's younger son.
 He decided to renounce the world, and as a sign of this appeared at Lastingham in ragged clothes and carrying an axe.
 He had come primarily to work manually.
 He became one of Chad's closest associates.

 Chad's eschatological consciousness and its effect on others is brought to life in a reminiscence attributed to Trumbert, who was one of his students at Lastingham.
 Chad used to break off reading whenever a gale sprang up and call on God to have pity on humanity.
 If the storm intensified, he would shut his book altogether and prostrate himself in prayer.
 During prolonged storms or thunderstorms he would go into the church itself to pray and sing psalms until calm returned.
-His monks obviously regarded this as an extreme reaction even to English weather and asked him to explain.
+His monks regarded this as an extreme reaction even to English weather and asked him to explain.
 Chad explained that storms are sent by God to remind humans of the day of judgement and to humble their pride.
 The typically Celtic Christian involvement with nature was not like the modern romantic preoccupation but a determination to read in it the mind of God, particularly in relation to the last things.